vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/kubernetes/dotnet-4_x-msmq.md

     type: NodePort
   ```

-## Testing through KubeProxy
+## Testing through `KubeProxy`

-  The api `Service` specs have been left out of the sample K8 manifest.
+  The api `Service` specs have been left out of the sample Kubernetes manifest.
 You can either create your own `Service` or you can use KubeProxy.

-  Assuming you have kubeproxy running with `kubectl proxy` you can
+  Assuming you have `kubeproxy` running with `kubectl proxy` you can

   `curl -X POST http://localhost:8001/api/v1/namespaces/<YOUR NAMESPACE>/pods/<YOUR API POD NAME>/proxy/api/message -H "Content-Type: application/x-www-form-urlencoded" --data 'message=data1'|more`